Cervical polyps are common benign growths of the cervix and endocervix.

 Diagnosis is by speculum examination.

-If bleeding or discharge persists after treatment, cervical cytology and endometrial biopsy are done to exclude cancer.
+If bleeding or discharge persists after treatment, endometrial biopsy is done to exclude cancer.